 - Kidney stones

-Polycythemia Vera Treatment
+Polycythemia Vera Treatment at UVA Health

-Taking blood works as the first and main way to treat this condition.
+Taking out blood works as the first and main way to treat this condition.
 By giving you a phlebotomy, we take out enough blood to thin it.
 This gives you symptom relief.
 It also helps your blood flow.
 How often you need this treatment varies.
 Some people don't need it for years at a time.

 We also can use medicines to protect you from complications and help your symptoms.
 Options include: